leonchemnitz/n8n-nodes-fill-docx/README.md

 - Updated the easy-template-x dependency to a current version
 - Added support for complex objects as input to easy-template-x
+- Added support for image insertion into templates
 - Removed PDF generation functionality to reduce complexity

 For this node, the [easy-template-x](https://www.npmjs.com/package/easy-template-x) package is used.